 - Prince Phillip, husband of Queen Elizabeth II and co-founder of the World Wildlife Fund: “In the event that I am reincarnated, I would like to return as a deadly virus, in order to contribute something to solve overpopulation.”

-Want better understanding of reality through the signs of the times with biblical foundation?
+Want a better understanding of reality through the signs of the times with biblical foundation?
 Want what is not taught in churches worldwide?
-I have near 30 years of being a believer while keeping to myself – rather than being a part of any man made religion having their own doctrine and false teaching: therefore have become very teachable without clogged plumbing or short circuits in my brain while always;
+I have near 30 years of being a believer while keeping to myself – rather than being a part of any man-made religion having their own doctrine and false teaching: therefore have become very teachable without clogged plumbing or short circuits in my brain while currently in 2019 seeking gain from ancient civilizations come and gone while leaving a message of warning.

-Through my entire life as a believer in our creator and the word, I have yet to find but one genuine doer, rather than hearers only deceiving themselves; thus am still waiting with prayer for Yah to place me with like minded believers, wherever they may be.
+Through my entire life as a believer in our creator, I have yet to find but one genuine doer of loving others like themselves, rather than hearers only deceiving themselves.

 Contact me firstname.lastname@example.org